idleberg/atom-atomizr/README.md

 This plugin works on active views only, so start by opening a Sublime Text completion or an Atom snippet.

-There are four basic commands available to start conversion, each available from the [Command Palette](http://flight-manual.atom.io/getting-started/sections/atom-basics/#_command_palette) and the Packages menu.
+There are several commands available to start conversion, each available from the [Command Palette](http://flight-manual.atom.io/getting-started/sections/atom-basics/#_command_palette) and the Packages menu.

 * Automatic conversion
+* Convert Sublime Text to Atom
+* Convert Atom to Sublime Text
 * Convert Sublime Text completions to Atom
 * Convert Sublime Text snippet to Atom
-* Convert Atom to Sublime Text
 * Toggle Atom snippet format

 A shortcut for automatic conversion is also available in the context menu.